 Our hospital’s location on the Anschutz Medical Campus also affords us the opportunity to collaborate with our Adult Movement Disorders colleagues and the Deep Brain Stimulation Surgery Program at University of Colorado Hospital.

 During your visit to the Pediatric Movement Disorders Clinic, your child may be videotaped to document abnormal movements as part of his or her medical record and for research purposes.

 If possible, please videotape the range of your child’s abnormal movements before your visit and bring this video to your appointment, especially if the movements only occur intermittently.
 This will help us in making a diagnosis if abnormal movements don’t occur during your appointment.
-If abnormal movements only occur with certain activities, please follow the suggested Video Protocol for making a video that will be useful for your child’s evaluation with us.
+If abnormal movements only occur with certain activities, please follow the suggested video protocol (pdf) for making a video that will be useful for your child’s evaluation with us.

-Before your appointment, please print and complete the Movement Disorders Questionnaire to help us make the best use of your time during the evaluation.
-Please fax it ahead of time to (720) 777-7196, Attn: Staff Assistant to Dr. Collins or mail it to:
+Before your appointment, please print and complete the movement questionnaire (pdf) to help us make the best use of your time during the evaluation.
+Please fax it ahead of time to 720-777-7196, Attn: Staff Assistant to Dr. Collins or mail it to: